Henry II, Holy Roman Emperor: Empire–Church relations

 The Ottonian dynasty's traditional policy of investing celibate clerics in the secular governance of the empire – the Imperial Church System – reached its climax under Henry II.
 Introduced by Emperor Otto I, the Ottonians appointed and integrated the higher clergy into the imperial administration, seeking to establish a non-hereditary counter-balance to the fiercely independent and powerful German Stem duchies.
 The dukes have always preferred political particularism, looking to the interests of their respective duchies above the interests of the Empire as a whole.
 In an effort to unify the Empire under their leadership, the Ottonians increasingly associated themselves with the Church, claiming "divine right" to rule the Empire and presenting themselves as the protectors of Christendom.
 A key element of this policy was to grant land and bestow the title of Prince of the Empire (Reichsfürst) to appointed bishops and abbots at the expense of the secular nobility.
 Unlike the dukes, these ecclesiastic figureheads would not be able to pass titles and privileges down a dynastic line.
-The Ottonian monarchs reserved the right to appointment and investiture of bishops of the empire's proprietary churches for themselves and commanded loyalty, but this contradicted canon law, which demanded absolute dedication to the universal Church.
+The Ottonian monarchs reserved the right to appointment and investiture of bishops of the empire's proprietary churches for themselves.
+They commanded loyalty, but this contradicted canon law, which demanded absolute dedication to the universal Church.

 Under Henry II, an increasing number of counties were assigned to secular rulership by bishops.
 He granted numerous and lavish donations of imperial regalia and land to the monasteries and dioceses of the Empire; in fact, no other Holy Roman sovereign was named as often in the memorial records.
 With these extensive donations and the expanded powers of the emperor, the Catholic church gradually lost its autonomy.
-The imperial monasteries and other clerical institutions became so numerous, donations and secular privileges granted them so regular, that they eventually developed into an imperial bureaucracy.
-The chronicler Thietmar of Merseburg states that the cooperation of Henry II and the bishops of the empire was more intense than any other ruler of the Middle Ages, as the dividing lines between secular and ecclesiastical affairs were blurred beyond recognition.
-The clergy increasingly viewed Henry II as their feudal lord, particularly with regards to military matters.
+The imperial monasteries and other clerical institutions became so numerous, and donations and secular privileges were granted to them so regularly, that they eventually developed into an imperial bureaucracy.
+The chronicler Thietmar of Merseburg states that the cooperation between Henry II and the bishops of the empire was more intense than that of any other ruler of the Middle Ages, as the dividing lines between secular and ecclesiastical affairs were blurred beyond recognition.
+The clergy increasingly viewed Henry II as their feudal lord, particularly in military matters.
 The cleric princes came to make up a large part of Henry II's imperial army.
 For most of Henry II's campaigns against Poland and the Byzantine Empire, the cleric princes constituted the largest contingent.
-Henry II thus strengthened his control over the empire through the clergy, while gaining a greater control over the Church's spiritual policies.
+Henry II thus strengthened his control over the empire through the clergy, while gaining greater control over the Church's spiritual policies.